ltgcgo/docs/src/octavia/impl/ext.md

 #### Lyrics feed

 ## Chords
-Octavia supports the following ways of specifying chord information: XF chord type.
+Octavia supports the following ways of specifying chord information: XF chord type, YMCS chord control.

 ### XF chord type
 This is an implementation-specific meta event with schema provided below.

-`43 7B 91 as cc na cc`
+`43 7B 91 as cc as cc`

 - `a`: `0`..`6` → ♭𝄫, 𝄫, ♭, ♮, ♯, 𝄪, 𝄪♯
 - `s`: `1`..`7` → C, D, E, F, G, A, B
 - `cc`: See the "XF ID" field in the chord list.

+Notes:

+- When `as` is set to `7f`, the note is considered disabled.

+### YMCS chord control
+This is a SysEx message with schema provided below.

+`43 7E 02 as cc as cc`

+The details are exactly the same as above.

 ### Chord list
 <div class="table-wrapper">